I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_characteristics.md

 <b>RcvAuthorizationState</b> must contain one of the following values:

+#### NdisPortAuthorizationUnknown

+The port's authorization state for receive operations is unknown.

+#### NdisPortAuthorized

+The port is authorized for receive operations.

+#### NdisPortUnauthorized

+The port is not authorized for receive operations.

+#### NdisPortReauthorizing

+The port is re-authorizing for receive operations.

 `RcvControlState`

 The control state of the port for receive operations.
 This member must contain one of the
      following values:

+#### NdisPortControlStateUnknown

+The port's control state for receive operations is unknown.

+#### NdisPortControlStateControlled

+The port is in a controlled state for receive operations (that is, the port requires
+       authorization), and the value in the
+       <b>SendAuthorizationState</b> member determines the authentication state.

+#### NdisPortControlStateUncontrolled

+The port is in an uncontrolled state for receive operations.
+Therefore, authentication does not
+       apply to this port.

 `RcvLinkSpeed`